 If there’s one thing New Yorkers love, it’s brunch—especially when it’s outdoor brunch in NYC.
-Every weekend, Gothamites head to their favorite rooftop restaurants and charming sidewalk cafes for bottomless brunch and one of the highlights of things to do in the summer.
+Every weekend, Gothamites head to their favorite rooftop restaurants and charming sidewalk cafes for bottomless brunch as one of the highlights of things to do during summer in NYC.
 Here are our picks for the best outdoor brunches NYC has to offer.

 RECOMMENDED: Full guide to the best brunch in NYC